jasonkradams/real-staging-ai/docs/guides/ADDING_NEW_MODEL.md

 # Adding a New AI Model

-This guide walks through the process of adding a new AI model to the Virtual Staging system.
+This guide walks through the process of adding a new AI model to the Real Staging system.

 ## Prerequisites